Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.64.030 Exemptions and Allowed Activities.

-(a) Nondevelopment Activities.
-Activities in the regulatory floodplain that do not meet the definition of “development” are exempt activities and do not require a floodplain development permit if the activity meets all other federal, state, and local requirements.
-The following are examples of activities not considered development:
+(a) Exempt Activities.
+The following activities are exempt activities and do not require a floodplain development permit if the activity meets all other Federal, State, and local requirements:

 (1) Routine maintenance of landscaping that does not involve grading, excavation, and/or filling;